scikit-hep/particle/README.rst

 Getting started: Particles
 --------------------------

 You can use a variety of methods to get particles.
-If you know the PDGID number you can get a particle directly, or you can use a search:
+If you know the PDG ID number you can get a particle directly, or you can use a search:

 .. code-block:: python